What is PechaKucha 20x20?

 Is PechaKucha Night like TED?

-Many people have said “oh, so you're like a local TED!”
-A very nice complement, but not quite right.
-TED is brilliant, but very different to PechaKucha.
+Many people have said, “Oh, so you're like a local TED!”
+This is a very nice compliment, but not quite right.
+TED is brilliant, but very different from PechaKucha.
 TED is top down, PechaKucha is bottom up!
-Deanne the hooper, Astrid’s daughter, or Mark’s mum could not present at TED, but they had awesome stories to share at PechaKucha Nights.
+Deanne the hooper, Astrid’s husband, or Mark’s young son might have had a tough time getting into the presentation lineup at TED, but they had some wonderful stories to share at PechaKucha Night.

 Was PechaKucha the first format like this?